Operators who want to export their organic products to the United States should comply with the requirements of the US National Organic Programme.

 - export their products in equivalence with the import certificate.

-Bioagricert is able to offer operators both possibilities because it has maintained the NOP/USDA accreditation.
+Bioagricert is able to offer operators both possibilities under USDA accreditation.

-From 1st June 2012, products can be exported to the US in equivalence with just a certification document called NOP IMPORT CERTIFICATE.
-This document includes: indications on town and state of destination, name and address of the exporter and of the importer, name of the Certification Body that issues the certificate, net weight of the goods and the total number of containers, name of the product, information on the shipping method, identification of the “final handler” and of its CB, when different from the exporter.
+Products can be exported to the U.S. in equivalence with just a certification document called NOP IMPORT CERTIFICATE.
+This document includes: indications on town and state of destination, name and address of the exporter and of the importer, name of the Certification Body that issues the certificate, net weight of the goods and the total number of containers, name of the product, information on the shipping method, identification of the “final handler” and of its certification body, when different from the exporter.

-Labels should always comply with NOP specific requirements and categories: “100% organic”, “Organic” and “Made with organic ingredients” (the category “Less than 70% organic products” is not included in the agreement).
+Labels should always comply with National Organic Program specific requirements and categories: “100% organic”, “Organic” and “Made with organic ingredients” (the category “Less than 70% organic products” is not included in the agreement).

-Labels should always indicate “Certified organic by …” followed by the name of the EU authorised CB (in compliance with EU Reg.
-834/2007) and the code of the EU CB (for Bioagricert is IT BIO 007).
+Labels should always indicate “Certified organic by …” followed by the name of the EU authorised certification body as Bioagricert and the code of the EU certification body, which for Bioagricert is IT BIO 007.
 The products of the first two categories can also report USDA Organic and/or the Organic EU logo.

 After the publication of the EU regulation 203/2012 the EU-USA working group is assessing how organic wine can enter in the equivalence agreement.
 In the transition period the conditions for exporting organic wine to the US are the same laid down in the US organic regulation: “Organic”, when no sulphur dioxide is added; “Made with organic grapes”, if sulphur dioxide is added, with a maximum level present in the finished product of 100 parts per million.

-In both cases, the absence of substances forbidden by § 205.605 of the NOP regulation should always be verified.
+In both cases, the absence of substances forbidden by § 205.605 of the National Organic Program regulation should always be verified.